But the man is lying.

 In the last three weeks investigators and officers from multiple agencies and hundreds of volunteers have scoured forested areas, ditches alongside nearby roads and the bottoms and shores of lakes and reservoirs in southwest Colorado in search of Dylan.

-About 250 hikers participated in
+About 250 hikers participated in a community search on Saturday.

 The hikers recovered 10 items that investigators are evaluating as possible clues to Dylan's disappearance.